cis5710/cis5710-homework/hw5-pipelined/README.md

 ### Mac

-After programming your FPGA (run `make program` on your machine), run `screen /dev/cu.usbserial-* 115200` on local terminal to monitor the serial communication between your FPGA board and your Mac.
+After programming your FPGA (run `make program` on your machine), open another local terminal and run `screen /dev/cu.usbserial-* 115200` to monitor the serial communication between your FPGA board and your Mac.

 Once connected, type 8 characters using your keyboard.
 You should see the string displayed in reverse order on the serial terminal.